sshodipo/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home- script to change to home directory 3-listfiles -script to list content in long format 4-listmorefiles - script to list hidden and long file
+2-bring_me_home- script to change to home directory 3-listfiles -script to list content in long format 4-listmorefiles - script to list hidden and long file 5-listfilesdigitonly-display content with hidden files aswell as user and group-id